Objects

 The this Keyword

-keyword is used to point to the attributes and methods that are defined in an object.
+The this keyword is used to point to the attributes and methods that are defined in an object.
 This makes the execution flow to search for the variables/functions needed in the defined attributes and methods of the object, instead of the ones defined or passed from the outside.

 We use the this keyword to specify that the variables are attributes from the object

-If we donยดt use the
+If we donΒ΄t use the

-keyword, the attributes are not recognized in other parts of the object, and this will cause an error
+thiskeyword, the attributes are not recognized in other parts of the object, and this will cause an error

 The

-keyword does not work for arrow functions as they use their own scope and not the object scope.
+thiskeyword does not work for arrow functions as they use their own scope and not the object scope.
 Trying to access an attribute from the object will just returnundefined

 Getters and Setters